Jeffrey Olgin, M.D.

 Gallo-Chatterjee Distinguished Professor of Medicine

 University of California, San Francisco

-He is the principal investigator of the VEST Study, a large, multi-center randomized study investigating ways to prevent sudden cardiac death after a heart attack.
+He is the principal investigator of the Vest Prevention of Early Sudden Death Trial (VEST), a large, multi-center randomized study investigating ways to prevent sudden cardiac death after a heart attack.
 Dr. Olgin and his colleagues have also started the Health eHeart Study, an innovative approach of leveraging the internet, mobile and sensor technology to collect massive amounts of data in real-life and real-time to develop better prediction algorithms for heart disease, develop new mobile health technology, and innovate new paradigms for disease management.

-He also leads an NIH-funded initiative to create and run a resource for efficiently running clinical studies using mobile and digital technology, called Eureka.
+He also leads an NIH-funded initiative to create and run Eureka, a resource for efficiently running clinical studies using mobile and digital technology.
 His basic research laboratory studies mechanisms of abnormal heart rhythms and strives to understand the mechanisms of the unique changes that occur in the atria of people who eventually develop atrial fibrillation.
 Dr. Olgin’s research attempts to identify molecular pathways that promote these changes to develop therapies that can prevent atrial fibrillation from occurring.